ChaseTramel/mulch-calculator-react/README.md

 The mulch bag information can be optionally edited.

-The project incorporats form components, demonstrating the use of controlled components in React.
+The project incorporates form components, demonstrating the use of controlled components in React.
 The `ResultsDisplay` component also demonstrates appropriate use of passing props, as well as using states to conditionally display information.
 The calculation logic is handled in a custom hook, `useCalculateMulch`.